amirdecoder/Smsbomber-python/README.md

 <pre>
  <p>
- Amirhossein arabahmadi
+<strong>Amirhossein arabahmadi</strong>

  Im programmer
-In terms of technology limitations are meaningless to me Programming for me is like a restaurant where I cook myself and I enjoy the taste of food And I use my hands to help people
+In terms of technology limitations are meaningless to me Programming for me is like a restaurant where I cook myself and I enjoy the taste of food I use my hands to help people
 And with all my being I want to be useful to the world

 ❤️ I love you all, Amirdecoder